OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered, revealing additional content.
-This technique uses pure CSS3, avoiding the need for JavaScript.
+This document details a CSS-only solution for creating an expanding card effect.
+No JavaScript is required!
+The effect involves a card that, when hovered, expands to reveal more content.
+This uses only CSS3 transitions and transforms for a smooth and performant animation.

-## Description of the Styling
+**Description of the Styling:**

-The card consists of a container with two inner elements: a header and a content section.
-The content section is initially hidden using `max-height: 0` and `overflow: hidden`.
-On hover, the `max-height` is changed to a value large enough to display the full content, revealing it smoothly via a transition effect.
-The transition provides a smooth animation during the expansion.
+The card is constructed using a simple `div` with inner divs for the front and back content.
+The primary styling leverages CSS transitions for a smooth expansion and `transform: scale()` for the actual scaling effect.
+The hover state changes the `transform` property, causing the expansion, and uses a slight opacity change for emphasis.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>